conmaol/gadelica/grammar/nouns.md

 >
 > Bha aige **ri** an **cumail** **’nan cròileagan** cruinn **ann am badan** àraidh, agus is ann **le bhith** sìor ruith timcheall orra a bha a chasan **mu dheireadh** cho luath **ri casan** féidh.

 In the last example here, note that the complement of the preposition *ri* is *cumail* ‘keeping’, a verbal noun.
 Similarly, the complement of *le* ‘with’ is the verbal noun *bhith* ‘being’.
-Here are a few more examples of prepsitions being used with verbal noun complements:
+Here are a few more examples of prepositions being used with verbal noun complements:

 Verbal nouns: